AdobeDocs/experience-manager-65.pt-BR/help/release-notes/sites.md

 >
 >at.js 2.x não é compatível com o AEM no ponto de versão do AEM 6.5.
 Utilize a versão mais recente do at.js 1.x

 * A integração do Adobe Target agora pode usar a API padrão do Target.
-As versões anteriores do AEM usam a API HTTP do Target Classic, que agora está obsoleta.
+As versões anteriores do AEM usam a API HTTP Público alvo Classic, que agora está obsoleta.
 * Adobe Target `mbox.js` version 63 is included.
 Adobe strongly recommends to switch implementation to `at.js` v1.x.
 * `at.js` a versão 1.5.0 agora está incluída.
 Adobe recommends that you use [Adobe Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) to provision `at.js` v1.x into the site.